 - Therapy with Lutetium-177-DOTATATE (Lu-177-DOTATATE) for neuroendocrine tumor (NET) of the prostate – from €13,992

 - Cancer rehabilitation – from €951 per day

 How to arrange treatment in Germany?

 If you want to undergo treatment in Germany, Booking Health will help you in the organization of your trip.
-Booking Health is a medical tourism operator that offer full package of medical and organizational services.
+Booking Health is a medical tourism operator that offers a full package of medical and organizational services.
 You no longer need to think about how to choose a clinic abroad, contact its administration and agree upon a course of therapy.
-You don’t have to worry, what documents are needed, how to overcome the language barrier, how to get from the airport to the hospital.
-We undertake to take care of all these worries.
+You don’t have to worry, which documents are needed, how to overcome the language barrier and how to get from the airport to the hospital.
+We are in charge of taking care of all these worries.